OGRECave/ogre/Docs/CodingStandards.md

 * By default use `OgreAssert`.
 This will generate an exception - even in release builds.
 * For performance critical code resort to `OgreAssertDbg` that only fires in debug builds.
 * In public header files use the C `assert` macro to follow user-defined compilation flags.
+* Prefer `OGRE_EXCEPT` for runtime-conditions outside of developer control e.g. minimal required OpenGL Version.
+This allows building Ogre with no assertion for release.
     </li>
 </ol>